EU proposes three-year delay on UK electric car tariffs

 Britain formally left the European Union in January 2020 then, during a transition period, sealed the post-Brexit free-trade agreement with the bloc which came into effect in 2021.

-Under that deal, tariffs were to start on January 1, 2024, on vehicles that do not have at least 45 percent UK- or EU-made content in them, and with batteries that are at least 50-60 percent sourced from each of those territories, under "rules of origin".
+Under that deal, tariffs were to start on January 1, 2024, on vehicles that do not have at least 45 percent UK- or EU-made content, and with batteries that are at least 50-60 percent sourced from each of those territories.

 Along with the extension proposal, the commission announced additional funding of up to three billion euros to boost the EU's battery-manufacturing industry.